Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 Sometimes the under-eye area looks puffy simply because fluid has settled there overnight.

-Puffiness often settles right in the center under the eye.
+Puffiness often sits right in the center under the eye.
 I usually start near the inner corner and tap outward to help move things along.

 two finger tapping under eye technique to reduce puffy eyes by stimulating circulation along the orbital boneTwo-finger tapping to wake up the eye area.
 Start at the inner corner of the eye and lightly tap and lift along the orbital bone, moving outward a little at a time toward the temple.
 Tap → lift → move over → repeat.